A13 road (England): Original route in Southend

 In Southend, the short dual carriageway Queensway bypasses the original route through the town centre, and while much of this is pedestrianised, it can be followed on foot.
 East of the town centre, Shoebury Road was bypassed by the single-carriageway Bournes Green Chase, just a few yards to the north, linking Southchurch with Shoeburyness.
 Finally, the terminus of the A13 has been truncated, the road formerly ending on Shoeburyness High Street at the railway station.

 Proposed route near Southend

 In the 1960s, a route along the lines of the A13 was planned to take traffic to a new airport located at Maplin Sands near Southend.
 Only preliminary planning was carried out for the road (which may have been designated a motorway) before the proposals for the airport were dropped in favour of expanding Stansted Airport).

 The route would have followed a similar route to the current A13 through Barking and Dagenham to Rainham before heading north-east towards South Ockendon then east towards Basildon.
 It would have continued eastwards between Basildon and Stanford-le-Hope before passing north of Canvey Island and south of Hadleigh, Leigh-on-Sea.
 The last section of road would have been constructed in the Thames Estuary passing south of Southend-on-Sea and Shoeburyness to reach the proposed site of the airport.

-Dump truck incident

-In February 2016, Nicholas Churchill, a disgruntled middle aged construction worker stole his employer's mining truck and drove for about 50 km on this highway and other roads.
-During this time, he drove into various structures and police vehicles.
-He finally stopped the truck in Brandon where he was arrested.